 - Teenage Vaping

 Adolescent Brain Development

-Adolescence is a period marked by dramatic changes physically and emotionally.
-It is also a period of time when the brain undergoes critical transformations that make it particularly open to learning and vulnerable to risk.
-This talk provides educators with information about the teenage brain.
+This training provides educators with information about the teenage brain.
 Attendees will learn about why adolescents are particularly prone to risk-taking behaviors, vulnerable to peer pressure, and attached to social media.
 They will also learn how to capitalize on these changes to promote improved self-regulation and to maximize learning among teenaged students.